hyperledger-labs/documentation-template/docs/contributing/how-to-contribute.md

 ## The Commit Process

-Hyperledger Project is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+Hyperledger _PROJECT_ is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
 When contributing code, please follow these guidelines:

 * Fork the repository and make your changes in a feature branch
 * Include unit and integration tests for any new features and updates to existing tests